 A microchip number search provides information about what the owner has recorded as:

 - The sex and age of the cat or dog

 - Whether it is desexed

 - Whether or not it is already registered

 A breeder identification number search will display any recorded business names to help make informed purchasing decisions and support good animal welfare outcomes.

 A rehoming organisation number search will display the name and address of the relevant rehoming organisation.

-According to the government, those selling or giving away a pet without including this information can be fined up to $5,500.
+According to the government, those selling cats or dogs, or giving away a pet without including this information can be fined up to $5,500.

 For more information about the new rules you can visit the NSW Government website.